a-marchuk/PhotoBuzzDailySnapshot/README.md

 # PhotoBuzzDailySnapshot
-Photo Buzz Daily Snapshot" is a mobile application that provides users with a daily snapshot of interesting photos from Flickr.
+Photo Buzz Daily Snapshot is a mobile application that provides users with a daily snapshot of interesting photos from Flickr.
 It offers a visually appealing and informative way to explore a curated collection of images.

 # Stack:
 Language - Kotlin